-Every one of our 33.4 million customers has their own priorities and concerns.
+We have over 33 million customers.
+Every one of them has their own priorities and concerns.

 We exist to help them protect what’s important to them and to shape their futures.

 We look after our customers whatever life throws at them and try to prevent some of those problems from happening in the first place.

 Our more than 60 green or accessible products and services across the world enable our customers to be more environmentally responsible or give them easier access to the protection they need for themselves and their families.

 In the UK last year, we launched a pilot with Moneyline (a leading not-for-profit social lender) offering a home contents insurance product.
 This is designed to support low-income, financially excluded customers and can be arranged at the same time as taking out a short-term loan.
 This will provide lessons on how to encourage low income households to take up insurance protection against financial loss.

 And Aviva Poland’s anti-smog campaign continues to benefit customers.
 Over the last two years the campaign has seen us fund the addition of 400 external air quality sensors to the national network, with over half of these sensors placed in areas voted for by the public.
 The sensors are accompanied by a downloadable app, to help people keep track of pollution in their city and adjust their actions accordingly for the good of their health.

 We know that we don’t always get it right and we take any complaints and feedback we receive seriously and investigate them thoroughly.
 Our customer service commitment is reflected in the Customer Experience Business Standard all our markets abide by - see our policies and responses page for more details.